lverwimp/tf-lm/config/README.md

 * **cache_size** (integer): number of previous words that the cache contains
 * **weights_comb** (string): 'linear' for linear interpolation or 'info_linear' fopr information-weighted interpolation
+* **num_hypotheses** (optional, integer): add this option if you want to use the model for rescoring N-best lists, it specifies the number of hypotheses per N-best list; this assumes that EVERY N-best list has exactly the same number of hypotheses
+* **hyp_with_ids** (optional, True): if the N-best lists do not always contain the same number of hypotheses, add this option and make sure every hypothesis is preceded by an ID

 * **reg_cache** (optional, True): add this option if you want to use the regular cache (unigram) instead of the neural cache
 * **flatness** (for neural cache only, float): parameter that controls the flatness of the cache distribution (theta in paper [2])
 * **interp** (for linear interpolation only, float): interpolation parameter to combine LM and cache probabilities (lambda in paper [2])